n42n/n3n/README.md

 # n3n

-n3n is a light VPN software which makes it easy to create virtual networks bypassing intermediate firewalls.
+n3n is a lightweight Peer-to-Peer VPN that creates virtual networks.

 In order to start using n3n, two elements are required: